se-edu/learningresources/contents/java/JavaReflections.md

 * Bad Security

   The second example demostrated a way to access the private fields of a class using reflections.
 This should be very concerning if your software deals with sensitive information because other classes can access fields that they are not supposed to.

+* Indication of bad class design

+  Having to use reflection in order to bypass a class' encapsulation is usually indicative of an API design problem.
+We can remove the the usage of Reflection in the examples given [above](#accessing-private-fields) by adding a getter and setter method for `age`.
+See this [post](https://stackoverflow.com/questions/34571/how-do-i-test-a-private-function-or-a-class-that-has-private-methods-fields-or/34658#34658) for further discussion.

 ### Further Resources for reflections